kubernetes/kops/docs/state.md

 Instructions for configuring your vault server to accept IAM authentication are at https://learn.hashicorp.com/vault/identity-access-management/iam-authentication

-To configure kops to use the Vault store, add this to the cluster spec:
+To configure kOps to use the Vault store, add this to the cluster spec:

 ```yaml
 spec: